-Survival situations rarely come with a warning, making smart purchasing decisions crucial for your safety and preparedness.
-That’s why it’s vital to have essentials that can protect, sustain, and assist you through tough conditions.
+Survival situations rarely come with a warning, making smart purchasing decisions crucial for your safety and readiness.
+That’s why it’s vital to have essentials that protect, sustain, and assist you through tough conditions.
+Sunglasses, sunscreen, and sun-protective clothing are essential to protect against UV rays.
 Let’s explore the top survival kits and gear items you should consider adding to your collection.

 Introduction to Wilderness Survival